 Or is it Sarnaki, in Eastern Poland where my other grandparents married in this church and where my father was born but only lived for a year with his grandfather?
 My great-grandparents are buried here and the wider family continue to live here.

 Where is your feeling of homeland?
-Perhaps it is your grandparents’ old home here in the UK, or your family home?
-Or, if you’re lucky enough to feel grounded, where you live now, which you regard as your home town or city.
+Perhaps it is your grandparents’ old home here in the UK, or your family home in Poland?
+Or, if you’re lucky enough to feel grounded where you live now, which do you regard as your home town or city?
+Is it a bit of both?
+I’m curious to know how others of Polish heritage feel.